actualbudget/docs/docs/contributing/project-details/index.md

 ### Loot Core

-The shared underlying functionality component used by both the web and desktop applications.
+The shared underlying functionality component used by both the web/desktop frontend and the in-browser database server.

 ### Node Libofx